19hours/sg-statutes/Acts/Employment Act.md

 [36/95]

-1Section 33, Part IV and section 115 of the Act shall apply to other employees who are in receipt of a salary not exceeding $1,600 a month. —vide S 425/95 wef 1.11.95
+1, and of the Act shall apply to other employees who are in receipt of a salary not exceeding $1,600 a month. —vide S 425/95 wef and 1.11.95

+Section 33Part IV of the Act shall apply to employees (other than workmen) who are in receipt of a salary not exceeding $1,600 a month. —vide S 395/2007 wef 23.7.2007

 ### Offence